santinalbrowns/paychangu/README.md

 ## Contributing

-Open issues or submit pull requests at [GitHub](https://github.com/santinalbrowns/paychangu).

-## License

-This project is licensed under the MIT License.
+Contributions are welcome!
+Please open an issue or submit a pull request to improve the SDK